planetfederal/workshops/workshops/geoserver/slides/slides.rst

 We have already seen automatic/generic styles in action with the layers loaded in previous sections.
 In this section we will discuss how those styles are generated.

-GeoServer uses the Styled Layer Descriptor (SLD) markup language to describe geospatial data.
+GeoServer uses the Styled Layer Descriptor (SLD) markup language to apply cartographic effects to geospatial data.
 We will first explain basic SLD syntax and then show how to create and edit styles manually in GeoServer.
 Finally, we will introduce GeoExplorer, a browser-based apllication that contains a graphical style editor.

 --------------------------------------------------